kazuakiishiguro/secret-store-cli/README.md

 ## architecture

-If you are not familliar with how SecretStore works, you can read more details from [Parity's documentation](https://wiki.parity.io/Secret-Store)
+If you are not familliar with how SecretStore works, you can read more details at [Open Ethereum's documentation](https://openethereum.github.io/Secret-Store)

 ## dependency